Lung Cancer Surgery

 Patients requiring lung cancer surgery may consult with our thoracic surgeons and with physicians at the Mass General/North Shore Cancer Center, where we provide access to the latest advances in screening, prevention, diagnosis and treatments for lung cancer and other forms of cancer.

 Patients benefit from comprehensive multi-specialty clinics where they meet with medical, radiation and surgical oncologists during each appointment to discuss all aspects of their care.

 Minimally invasive lung cancer surgery

 Some patients may be eligible for video assisted thoracic surgery (VATS), a minimally invasive lung cancer surgery that can be performed without opening up the chest.
 In this lung cancer surgery, surgeons make several small incisions (instead of a single long incision) and insert small surgical instruments and a long thin tube with an attached camera into the chest.
 Patients undergoing a VATS lung cancer surgery tend to recover more quickly and with less pain than other types of lung surgery.
 VATS may also be used to biopsy lung tissues or confirm a lung cancer diagnosis.

-In addition to lung cancer surgery, patients at NSMC may receive radiation therapy, chemotherapy, photodynamic therapy and targeted therapy as part of their treatment regimen.
+In addition to lung cancer surgery, patients may receive radiation therapy, chemotherapy, photodynamic therapy and targeted therapy as part of their treatment regimen.